kubermatic/kubermatic/hack/ci/README.md

 This script sets up a local KKP installation in kind, deploys a couple of test Presets and Users and then runs the etcd-launcher tests.

-## run-lint.sh

-Runs golangci-lint to validate that no issues have been introduced into the codebase.

 ## run-offline-test.sh

 This script was used to run KKP conformance tests inside an offline